Solved | Windows 10 Keeps Restarting after Update [5 Fixes]

 4. If Step 3 still does not solve the problem, you may need to reinstall the driver.

 Solution 4.
 Boot Computer via Bootable Disk

 When meet Windows 10 keeps restarting, you can try to boot and run your PC from the bootable disk.
-You need to create a bootable disk with a healthy Windows 10 computer.
-And one powerful Windows backup utility AOMEI Backupper can help you make it.
+You need to create a recovery drive healthy Windows 10 computer.
+In this case, you can create a repair disk via Windows built-in utility.

 Solution 5.
 Refresh/Reset Windows 10